van-sprundel/personal-blog/content/posts/can-we-stop-with-the-hard-requirements.md

 I've been using Node.JS professionally for 2 years, but I've been using it for uni and hobby projects since 2019.

 How do you know I'm good/bad at Node?
 You figure it out!
-In I have more than enough projects on my page that shows my usage of Node which goes further than just spinning up a basic server.
+I have more than enough projects on my page that shows my usage of Node which goes further than just spinning up a basic server.
 I know my way around, and if my GitHub doesn't convince you I'm more than happy to show this during a 30 min call (but that's been cancelled, so we'll never know!).

 ### I have never worked with postgres